philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 We created our example app in our project folder so that we can easily reference the path of our library.
 You can create yours anywhere in your system but you have to copy our library from the `dist` folder so you can reference it.

-To deomnstate the use of both createStore and combineReducers fucmtions, we are going to write a simple Fruits app.
+To demonstrate the use of both createStore and combineReducers functions, we are going to write a simple Fruits app.

 We can add a new fruit (orange or mango or any other fruits), remove a fruit from the store or select a fruit.

-We will have two states fruits and selectedFruits. fruits state will hold all fruits added to the store and selectedFruit will hold the fruit selected to be diplayed.
+We will have two states fruits and selectedFruits. fruits state will hold all fruits added to the store and selectedFruit will hold the fruit selected to be displayed.

 Let's begin by adding the following code to `examples/fruits.html`: